What recovery looks like for Catoosa County and Northwest Georgia

 The statewide trend in Georgia is encouraging.
 Like Tennessee and most of the country, Georgia saw year-over-year decreases in drug overdose deaths beginning in 2023–2024, part of the national decline that CDC's National Center for Health Statistics is tracking closely.
 Nationally, synthetic-opioid-involved deaths fell 35.6% in 2024 compared with 2023 — the first year-over-year decrease since synthetic opioids (primarily illicit fentanyl) became the dominant cause of overdose death.
 Northwest Georgia sits inside that same trendline.
 The fentanyl supply is shifting, naloxone is far more available than it was three years ago, and more people are starting outpatient MAT than a year ago.

-What those numbers don't capture is the decision that hasn't been made yet — the NW Georgia resident who was revived with Narcan months ago and has been thinking about coming in ever since, the mill worker whose prescribing doctor just retired and left them without refills, the Catoosa County parent who watched a family member die and doesn't want to be next.
-Our Ringgold clinic on Battlefield Parkway sees patients Fridays, 9 am to 4:30 pm, with the full MAT formulary on-site including Sublocade and Brixadi injections.
+The numbers also miss the people not yet in treatment — someone revived with Narcan months ago, someone whose prescriber retired and left them without refills, someone who watched a family member die.
+Our Ringgold clinic on Battlefield Parkway sees patients Fridays, 9:00 am to 4:30 pm — call 423-498-2000 to book.
+The full MAT formulary is on-site, including Sublocade and Brixadi injections.
 For Group IOP, behavioral health, or care on another day of the week, our Chattanooga clinic is 20 minutes north on I-75 (Mon–Fri) — we're licensed in both Georgia and Tennessee and bill Georgia Medicaid the same way regardless of which clinic you visit.
-Call 423-498-2000 to book your first visit in Ringgold, or at the clinic that fits your route.
+Call 423-498-2000 to book your first visit in Ringgold or Chattanooga.

 CARF Accredited